Bokeh comes from the Japanese word boke (ボケ), which means “blur.”

 Youth and youth’s perspective — with the artistic expression left to the photographer’s imagination — is the common thread in the galleries and stories of the up-and-coming photojournalists, young photographers and artists we feature on Bokeh Focus.
 We encourage these talented, hardworking people to collaborate with each other and support each other in their creative endeavors.

 @Bokeh_Focus: Our Instagram

 Many of the galleries and stories you see here are also posted on our Instagram account, @Bokeh_Focus.
 Be sure to check out all our Instagram posts and follow us!
 If you have pix you want us to see, tag them with @Bokeh_Focus.
 They will be entered into our Photographer of the Week contest.
-Be sure to tell your friends to follow us & vote for you!
+Let your friends know to follow us & vote for you!

 Share Your Work on Bokeh Focus

 Do you think your photo essay, photograph or art is what we are looking for at Bokeh Focus?
 Tag your pix on Instagram with @Bokeh_Focus to enter them in our Photographer of the Week contest.
 Every month a Photographer of the Month is voted for and featured on @Bokeh_Focus and here on this website.
 We look forward to seeing your creative work!

 Explore Our Affiliated Websites Published by the Center for Sustainable Journalism